WW2 Chronology 1941

 Nov 25.
 Japanese Army's invasion fleet sorties towards Malaya.

 Nov 25.
 British battleship HMS Barham (BB.04) sunk [video,sound] by German submarine U-331 while raiding Italian convoy.

 Nov 26.
 U.S. demands "The government of Japan will withdraw all military, naval, air and police forces from China and Indochina."

 Nov 26.
-Japanese carrier strike fleet sorties to North Pacific to wait orders about Pearl Harbor.
+Japanese carrier task force of six aircraft carriers sorties to North Pacific to wait orders about striking the American fleet at Pearl Harbor.

 Nov 26.
 Kitty Hawk (APV-1) commissions, first of two (crated) aircraft and ground support ferries.

 Nov 27.
 Another "War Warning" : : "... an amphibious expedition against either the Philippines, Tai or Kra Peninsula or possibly Borneo."